Wilfred/wilfred.github.com/_posts/2022-09-05-difftastic-the-fantastic-diff.markdown

 </figure>

 [json-diff](https://github.com/andreyvit/json-diff) already exists,
-and it's pretty darn good.
+and it's pretty good.
 I wanted something similar for programming languages.

 After an absolute ton of experimentation, I have something that